eonu/arx/README.md

 ## Usage

-Before you start using `arx`, you'll have to ensure that the gem is required (either in your current working file, or shell such as [IRB](https://en.wikipedia.org/wiki/Interactive_Ruby_Shell)):
+Before you start using Arx, you'll have to ensure that the gem is required (either in your current working file, or shell such as [IRB](https://en.wikipedia.org/wiki/Interactive_Ruby_Shell)):

 ```ruby
 require 'arx'